 Who To Partner With For Container Solutions

 As cloud-based hosted software services continue to reshape and expand the principles of modern IT, the future of any hosting services provider depends on the quality of its partnerships.
-DXC SLMS Hosting offers service providers the best opportunity to build the right portfolio of cloud-based hosted solutions, including Container environments, that best positions for optimum business growth potential while cutting costs out of the portfolio.
+DXC SLMS Hosting offers service providers the best opportunity to build the right portfolio of cloud-based hosted solutions, including Windows Server Container environments, that best positions for optimum business growth potential while cutting costs out of the portfolio.

 For more information, visit the DXC SPaRC resource community at dxcsparc.com.